Overview of Annual Compliance of a Private Limited Company

 - Full name, date of birth, residential address proof, contact number, e-mail address of the directors,

 For first-time filings, directors must submit their DIR-3 KYC form via the MCA portal.
-If a director’s contact number and personal information remain unchanged, the DIR-3 KYC Web form will be used afterward.
+If a director’s contact number and personal information remain unchanged, the DIR-3 KYC Web form will be used afterwards.
 However, if any details have changed, the standard DIR-3 KYC form must be filed.
-The last date to file the DIR-3 KYC form with the MCA is 30th September each year.
+The last date to file the DIR-3 KYC form with the MCA is 15th September each year.

-5. DIR-12 (if there is a change in the board of directors of the company)
+4. DIR-12 (if there is a change in the Board of Directors of the company)

-The Companies Act 2013 mandates that if there is a change in the board of directors of a company, like resignation or removal of a director, it must be informed to the Ministry of Corporate Affairs (MCA).
-DIR-12 includes the updated personal and professional details along with the DIN of the existing directors along with new (if there exist any).
-DIR-12 form must be filed within 30 days from the change in directorship of the company.
+The Companies Act, 2013, mandates that if there is a change in the board of directors of a company, like resignation or removal of a director, it must be reported to the Ministry of Corporate Affairs (MCA).
+The DIR-12 form includes the updated personal and professional details along with the DIN of the existing directors, along with new (if any).
+It must be filed within 30 days of the change in directorship of the company.

 The following amounts are not considered deposits under the relevant rule: